DistrictOfJoban/JCM-Docs/docs/dev/scripting/index.md

 # Scripting Documentation

 !!! info
-     This page serves as a documentation for the whole scripting system implemented in JCM, which includes Eyecandy/Decoration Block Scripting and [PIDS Scripting](pids.md).
+     This page serves as a documentation for the whole scripting system implemented in JCM, which includes [Decoration Block Scripting](eyecandy.md) and [PIDS Scripting](pids.md).

 JCM Scripting is a feature introduced in **JCM v2.0.0**.
 It serves as a testbed for scripting in MTR 4, as well as using JavaScript to control PIDS.